bottlepy/bottle/README.md

 Bottle is a fast and simple [WSGI][wsgi]-framework for the [Python Programming Language][py].
-It offers request dispatching with url parameter support (routes), templates, a build-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines - all in a single file and with no dependencies other than the Python Standard Library.
+It offers request dispatching with url parameter support (routes), templates, a built-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines - all in a single file and with no dependencies other than the Python Standard Library.